Header Coldwell Banker Realty Logo 2020

 Podcast Ostrom Time with Marguerite Crespillo

-So we have always been good friends with the awesome Marguerite Crespillo for years, and she has a fabulous real estate podcast “Real Estate Real World.”
-Marguerite is and has been a top-producing REALTOR and broker in our area, for years.
-She and her husband Joe, are fixtures in our area, always at Placer County Association and supporting local agents, and their doors are always open to all.
+So we have been good friends with the awesome Marguerite Crespillo for years, and she has a fabulous real estate podcast “Real Estate Real World.”
+Marguerite is a top-producing REALTOR and broker in our area, for years.

 Marguerite is a wealth of knowledge and experience, she’s a real estate trainer and coach, and she loves to help others.